mflorence99/lintel/README.md

 ![Active Rules](docs/overrides.png)

-* The `*.*` is a way to pivot back to the base configuration.
+* `*.*` is a way to pivot back to the base configuration.
-* Grayed overrides (like `*.components.html` screenshot) are inherited from plugins.
+* Grayed overrides (like `*.components.html` in the screenshot) are inherited from plugins.
 They can't be changed but they can be selected for analysis.

 ## Rules Lintel Can't Handle